Traditional Costa Rican Dulce de Leche Recipe

 FAQ

-1.)
-What flavor is dulce de leche? – Though it’s thicker, oit’s similar in flavor to caramel.
-Getting into scientific terms, it’s formed by a Maillard reaction– the same kind of chemical reaction that gives browned food its distinctive rich flavor.
+Though it’s thicker, it’s similar in flavor to caramel.
+Getting into scientific terms, it’s formed by a Maillard reaction– the same kind of chemical reaction that gives browned food its distinctive rich flavor

 Printable Recipe